Adult film star Ron Jeremy charged with rape, sexual assault

 Prosecutors have begun efforts to bring Weinstein to California to face charges of rape and sexual assault.
 He is being held in a New York prison after being convicted of similar charges earlier this year.
 He has denied engaging in any non-consensual sex.

-On Monday, Guillod, a producer on the 2017 film “Atomic Blonde” and the 2020 Netflix movie “Extraction,” was arrested in Santa Barbara County, California, and charged with 11 felonies, most of them rape counts, and were investigated by Lacey’s task force.
+On Monday, Guillod, a producer on the 2017 film “Atomic Blonde” and the 2020 Netflix movie “Extraction,” was arrested in Santa Barbara County and charged with 11 felonies, most of them rape counts, that were investigated by Lacey’s task force.

 Guillod’s attorney Philip K. Cohen said in a statement that “for the past eight years, Mr. Guillod has denied these allegations” and an “overwhelming amount of evidence has been collected over the course of this investigation disputing these charges.”